 checks using a special format specification.
 E.g.,

-asserts that x
+qassert(x, "I+") asserts that x is an integer

 vector with at least one element and no missing values.
 This very simple